-charge of ₹ 6.89 crores (including interest) during the year ended 31st March, 2023 and carries a total provision of ₹ 125.38 crores (including interest) as at 31st March, 2023.
+charge of ₹ 6.89 crores (including interest) during e) the year ended 31st March, 2023 and carries a total provision of ₹ 125.38 crores (including interest) as at 31st March, 2023.

-The amounts involved are material and the application of accounting principles as given under Ind AS 37, Provisions, Contingent Liabilities and Contingent Assets ('Ind AS 37'), in order to determine the amounts to be recognised as liability or to be disclosed as a contingent liability or not, is inherently subjective and needs careful evaluation and significant judgement to be applied by the management.
+The amounts involved are material and the application of accounting principles as given under Ind AS 37, Provisions, Based on the audit procedures performed, the judgements made by the disclosed as a contingent liability or not, is inherently subjective as a whole. and needs careful evaluation and significant judgement to be applied by the management.